 All year groups use the same format for assessing writing which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.
 Summative assessments are made at the end of each term.

 Monitoring in English includes: book scrutinies, learning walks, pupil and staff voice.
-Information gathered is used to gain an accurate understanding of the quality of education in maths.
+Information gathered is used to gain an accurate understanding of the quality of education.